-We want to explore the importance of the soil in more detail, because in Part 1 of this series published in last month’s newsletter (April 2013) we explained that only three of the sixteen essential elements for plant growth enter the plant via the leaves.
-The other thirteen enter via […]
+Minerality of the soil – Introduction We want to explore the importance of minerality of the soil in more detail, because in Part 1 of this series, published in the April 2013 newsletter we explained that only three of the sixteen essential elements for plant growth enter the plant via […]

 Minerality in wine and the role soil plays in contributing to minerality was the topic of a Masterclass at an early Rootstock natural wine festival in Sydney.
 It was interesting to participate in this event and to see how different people viewed the topic through completely different ‘lenses’.
 Vineyard managers […]

 Folle Blanche is a grape variety used to produce Armagnac and Cognac as well as crisp white wines in the western Loire region of France.

 So why are we reviewing a book about Bistronomy in Paris?
 Apart from the fact that our general preference is to eat bistro food rather than tricked up, contorted food in Michelin-starred restaurants there is a connection to bistronomy through the wine.
 Almost every restaurant that features in the book […]

 Pinot Auxerrois (as it is known in Alsace) is a very interesting grape for making fresh, low acid, interesting wines.
 Although Riesling is more widely planted, the area devoted to Auxerrois is increasing every year as can be seen by the graph below.
 One of the most interesting things about […]